 Jennifer DeVoe, MD, DPhil

 Dr. DeVoe leads a multidisciplinary research team with expertise in informatics, sociology, epidemiology, biostatistics, economics, primary care, mental health, health-services research, clinical medicine, health-care disparities and anthropology.
-This OCHIN team has a successful track record of partnering with communities and using community electronic health record (EHR) data sources, informatics and analytics to conduct policy-relevant and practice-relevant studies.
+Using large health insurance claims, electronic health record (EHR), and self-reported datasets, this OHSU/OCHIN team uses informatics and analytics to conduct policy-relevant and practice-relevant studies.
 Research findings inform community, practice and policy interventions that help to improve the delivery of care for vulnerable populations and eliminate health disparities.

 Dr. DeVoe earned her MD from Harvard Medical School in 1999.
 Selected as a Rhodes Scholar in 1996, she also earned an MPhil and DPhil from Oxford University in 1998 and 2001, respectively.
 She completed her family medicine residency at OHSU in 2004.